 How much time and money will refinancing cost?

 Consider two more factors that go hand in hand with refinancing: time and money.
 Find out what your new closing costs will be and how long it will take to recoup those costs.
 That is your breakeven point.
 If you don’t plan to be in the home long enough to recoup those costs, refinancing may not make sense right now.

 Find your breakeven point by dividing your new loan’s total closing costs by the monthly savings.
 (Don’t forget to add in any pre-payment fees to the closing costs.)
 You can pay the closing costs either with an upfront lump sum payment or have the costs rolled into your new loan.

 When refinancing makes sense

 Refinancing your home could either save you money or give you the flexibility to do more with your available funds.
-Use our “Time to Refinance?” calculator to see what you might save.
+Weigh your options and consider these questions to see what you might save.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.